skienzmatishun/rippreport/content/p/banned-from-the-mall/index.md

 ---
-title: "BANNED FROM THE MALL"
+title: BANNED FROM THE MALL
 date: 2017-11-17
-thumbnail: "img/banned-from-the-mall.png"
+thumbnail: img/banned-from-the-mall.png
 categories:
 - freaky-friday
 authors:
 - ripp-report
+alttags: "Prohibited symbol representing Alabamas concerning political choices and disregard for ethical standards"
 ---
 Alabama has now reached a new low.
 From the most political corrupt state to a state that is considering

 Electing a pedophile to the United States Senate.
 Our national reputation will be forever scarred by a man who champion’s constitutional rights, however he himself was found guilty for NOT upholding the Constitution.
 Being thrown off the Supreme Court twice did not bother some in Alabama.